 - Gentle massage – for a manicure, most manicurists will provide a light hand massage; for a pedicure, you’ll get a light massage on your feet and up your calves.

 As a side note, some salons will have different pedicure options to choose from.
-Aside from the basic, they may offer a spa pedicure, stone pedicure, or other specialty ones.
+Aside from the basics, they may offer a spa pedicure, stone pedicure, or other specialty ones.
 Depending on what each one offers, the price will vary depending on the extra pampering you’ll receive.